Senna didymobotrya: Taxonomy and phylogenetics

 The African senna plant is one of 249 species in the genus Senna of the legume family.
 According to Open Tree of Life, it's closest relative is Senna italica which is also native to Africa as well as parts of India.

 Uses

-In Kenya, some cultures use the plant to prepare a special type of sour milk which is used mainly during festivities.
+In Kenya, some cultures, particularly Kalenjins, use the plant to prepare a special type of sour milk (mursik) which is used mainly during festivities.
 A sizeable tree is cut and its branches pruned.
 The bark is mostly removed, then dried.
-Once the bark is dry, and the gourds of the plant have been cleaned and dried, the senna bark is put in a fire, and removed when charred.
+Once the bark is dry, and the specially made calabash gourd, or Sotet, has been cleaned and dried, the senna bark is put in a fire, and removed when charred.
 The process emits fragrant smoke.
-The charred bark is used to coat the gourd, which is subsequently used for the storage of fermented or fresh milk.
+The charred bark is used to coat the inside of the gourd, which is subsequently used for the storage of fermented or fresh milk.

+The leaves of this plant can be squeezed, and the extract mixed with water to create a bath that helps cure skin infections.